Unsere Lebensmittel verlieren Nährstoffe

 Onion (Valle del Cauca, 2018): After four applications, the treated onions weighed an average of 125 grams instead of 71 grams — a weight gain of 44.8 percent.
 One kilogram of the treated onions contained only 8 pieces instead of 14.5.
 For the farmer, this meant an economic gain of 60 percent.

-Passion fruit (Valle del Cauca, 2018): 18.1 percent more leaf density, better leaf structure and color intensity, higher plant robustness.
+Passion Fruit (Valle del Cauca, 2018): 18.1 percent more leaf density, better leaf structure and color intensity, higher plant robustness.

-What these figures mean: Not just more yield.
+What these numbers mean: Not just more yield.
 But more substance.
 More intense color means more chlorophyll.
 Larger cells mean more calcium and water in the cell structure.
 Earlier ripeness in the field means more time for nutrient accumulation.

 What this means for us as consumers